 21 Days To A Better You

+are you a positive, outgoing individual?
+Or are you a quiet little mouse hiding in the corner afraid of the future?
+Here’s a trick – if you can’t see yourself successful imagine someone you admire who has already attained the goal you have and spend time imagining how he or she acts.
+You have control over your mind and emotions; simply put, you have the power already inside you to determine which path your life will follow.
+Now is the time to reach it!
+You can reprogram your mind through hypnosis, positive thoughts, saying or writing out positive affirmations……..
+What do you want to change your life?
 Make a list.
 Number your list in order of importance to you.
 Decide what one thing you want to work on.
 Only one goal or dream at a time, so as not to overload yourself.
-Then practice daily either with affirmations, hypnosis, writing, or self talk reminding yourself that you already have the goal in hand.
+Then practice daily either with affirmations, hypnosis, writing, or reminding yourself that you already have the goal hand.
 See it, say it, and it will be.
 It has been said that it takes only 21 days to make or break a habit.
 You could be only 21 days from your greatest successes!
-You may feel that you have a long way to go, but simple affirmations, self statements, or daily hypnosis will amazingly speed up your progress.
+You may feel that you have a long way to go, but simple affirmations or daily visualizations will amazingly speed up your progress.
 So simple, yet proven absolutely effective.
 Are you willing to make the effort?

 WHEN YOU FIND YOURSELF PROCRASTINATING